emmanvg/Rock-a-Void/README.md

 COMP4999-004# Android Programming: Final Project

 ROCK-A-VOID

-GROUP MEMBERS:
+Group Members:
-    1. Giselle Montano
+Giselle Montano
-    2. Emmanuelle Vargas
+Emmanuelle Vargas
-    3. Cecilia Chen
+Cecilia Chen

 PROJECT DESCRIPTION
 The addictive endless running game Rock-A-Void is an android game in which you tilt tablet left or right to control the submarine and avoid the obstacles that may hit you.
 The goal is to achieve the longest possible path without crashing into an object, in our case rocks.